ethersphere/bee-docs/docs/bee/working-with-bee/bee-api.md

 Detailed information about Bee API endpoints can be found in the [API reference docs](/api/).

 :::danger
-Your Debug API should not be exposed to the public Internet, make sure that your network has a firewall which blocks port `1633`.
-You may also consider using the
+Your API should not be exposed to the public Internet, make sure that your network has a firewall which blocks port `1633`.
+You may also consider using the [Gateway Proxy tool](/docs/develop/tools-and-features/gateway-proxy) to protect your node's API endpoint.
 :::

 ## Exploring the API